 Why is my air conditioner tripping the circuit breaker?.

 IMPORTANT: Never try to diagnose electrical issues yourself unless you are a trained electrician or HVAC expert.
 Live voltage is not something you want to experiment with!

 There is one thing you can check, however: your emergency shutoff switch.
 It may have been accidentally shut off, cutting the power to your condenser unit and leading to your AC blowing warm air.

 One of the important functions of your condenser unit is releasing heat to the outside of your building.
 The condenser coil is responsible for that job.
 Because it’s exposed to the elements, it can get caked with dirt and grime, not to mention leaves and trash.
 Eventually that impedes the operation of the coils, and your system can’t cool effectively, so the AC is blowing warm air.

 Refrigerant is the substance that flows through your air conditioning system and (to make a long story short) makes the cooling happen.
 It’s a closed loop, so you should not need to add refrigerant unless there’s a leak in your refrigerant line or the coils.
 When that happens, your system loses refrigerant charge and cooling power.
 Depending on the size of the leak, cooling loss can happen slowly or all at once, but eventually your AC is blowing warm air.

 Never allow anyone to add more refrigerant without fixing the leak!
 If you do the problem will just happen again.
-Additionally, if your system uses the refrigerant R-22 (also known as Freon)… which is likely if it’s older than 8 years or so… that refrigerant is being phased out as per the EPA in about 2 years’ time.
+Additionally, if your system uses the refrigerant R22 (also known as Freon)… which is likely if it’s older than 10 years or so… that refrigerant is being phased out as per the EPA come January 2020.
 That means it will get increasingly expensive to fix, and you will need to think about replacement in the near future.